|

 the bridge and the town of Knights Ferry fell into near ghost town status,

-but has remained a quiet bucolic watering hole, retaining
+having remained a quiet bucolic watering hole, retaining

 much of its old west charm.